Telephone: 0117 964 7181 Email Us

 Spellings:

-Spellings for the term will all be given out on one sheet with times tables attached.
-Spelling and tables tests are on Fridays.
+Spellings for the term will be given out on one sheet.
+Spelling and tables tests are on Fridays unless you are told otherwise.

 Reading books: